Odoo vs ERPNext: Practical Comparison

 - Prefers a large ecosystem & partner network for support, custom apps, and extensions

-- Seeks a solution that scales across departments without heavy technical maintenance
+- Wants a system that can scale across departments without heavy technical maintenance

 Choose ERPNext if your business: